FAIRsharing/json-schema-tools/README.md

 ## Machine Actionable Metadata Models
-One of the most common format to exchange data over the web in the **JavaScript Object notation** (**JSON**).
-It's a popular open-standard that can be used to represent data and metadata instances as well as the constrains describing an object (also called **schema**).
+One of the most common format to exchange data over the web in the **JavaScript Object Notation** (**JSON**).
+It's a popular open-standard that can be used to represent data and metadata instances and the constrains that should be applied to describe these object (also called **schema**).
 <br/> Schemas are built using the **JSON-Schema** standard which informs about the syntactic constrains of an object: properties name,
 description, values allowed, cardinality, references to other schemas, ect ....
 <br/>They are **highly interconnected** and can even contain circularity.
 This allows to represent very complex structures (called networks in this documentation), which, however, may become